-There are four forms of anehylosis-osseous, true fibrous, ligamentous, and spurious.
-True anehylosis is complete at every part of the joint, as in some ringbones and spavins.
+There are four forms of anchylosis-osseous, true fibrous, ligamentous, and spurious.
+True anchylosis is complete at every part of the joint, as in some ringbones and spavins.
 All trace of the articulation is lost, and the bones so firmly united as to appear as one bone.
 An ulcerative absorption takes place in the bone, and an exudate is thrown out, which, becoming organized into bony matter, cements the bones together.
 The natural termination and cure for bone lameness, such as ringbone and spavins, is anchylosis.
 The fibrous form of anchylosis is where the surface of the opposing bones are united by fibrous tissue.
 The ligamentous form causes the joint to be stiff and immovable, whilst the articular surface of the bones remains healthy.
 Stiff joints in old horses are examples of this.
-The spurious is where there is a deposit in the structures external to the joint and uniting them to each We see examples other.
+The spurious is where there is a deposit in the structures external to the joint and uniting them to each other.
+We see examples after acute inflammation of the joint, rupture of the suspensory ligament, which can be removed after exercising.
+It may be seen after open joint, and will absorb when brought into use, or it may require repeated applications of iodine to the skin.